gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 bundle exec rake gitlab:elastic:index_repositories RAILS_ENV=production
 ```

-If you want to run several tasks in parallel (probably in separate terminal windows) you can pass parameters `ID_FROM` and `ID_TO` like this:
+If you want to run several tasks in parallel (probably in separate terminal
+windows) you can provide the `ID_FROM` and `ID_TO` parameters:

 ```
 ID_FROM=1001 ID_TO=2000 sudo gitlab-rake gitlab:elastic:index_repositories

 ```

 Both parameters are optional.
-Keep in mind also that this task will skip repositories (and certain commits) you have already indexed.
-It stores the last commit SHA of every indexed repository in the database.
+Keep in mind that this task will skip repositories
+(and certain commits) that have already been indexed.
+It stores the last commit
-As an example, if you have 3000 of repositories and you want to run tree separate indexer your commands would be like:
+SHA of every indexed repository in the database.
+As an example, if you have
+3,000 repositories and you want to run three separate indexing tasks, you might
+run:

 ```
 ID_TO=1000 sudo gitlab-rake gitlab:elastic:index_repositories